lversen/PHIS/README.md

 ### 1.1 Prepare the Template

-1. Download or clone this repository
+1. Download or clone this repository to your local machine
-2. Open `template-vm.json`
+2. Open `template-vm.json` in your preferred editor
 3. Replace the SSH public key placeholder:
    ```json
    "sshPublicKey": {